oltaback/MECA-482-futura-pendulum/README.md

 Data analyzation of the system is accomplished through logical (functional) diagram.
 The logical diagram shown in the figure below describes the relationship between the different data variables captured within this control system.
-These diagrams can also give insight into different mechanism neccessary for system operation.
+These diagrams can also give insight into different mechanism necessary for system operation.
 The mechanisms are subject, but not limited to, power sources, sensors, motors, etc. Overall, the two diagrams displayed provide a new understanding of the system model.

 ![Logical Diagram  (2)](https://user-images.githubusercontent.com/103209385/168144217-28d10323-8986-4ba0-886d-110aa92e29d1.jpg)